EazyFTW/UC-Vault/README.md

 # UC-VaultAddon

-This is the Citizens Addon for UltraCustomizer.
+This is the Vault Addon for UltraCustomizer.

 This can be used as an example of how to use Elements.